 From the Pauli exclusion principle definition, we understood that No two electrons with up spin can be arranged together at the same time no two electrons with down spin can be arranged in a single quantum state.
 The Pauli exclusion principle in chemistry is as important as the Pauli exclusion principle in physics.

 In chemistry, the principle is mainly used to explain or determine the electron shell structure of atoms and predict which atoms are likely to have free electrons at the end of configurations.
-How does the exclusion principle used in chemistry or where does it apply?
+How is the exclusion principle used in chemistry or where does it apply?
 So, if we have a look at the atoms whenever it gains a new electron or electrons it usually tries to reach their lowest energy state or it shifts to the outermost shell.
 Now, if the state has one electron then it can either be up spin or down spin.
 Therefore, now if we consider the Pauli exclusion principle if there are two electrons in a state, then each of the electrons must have either spin up or spin down but can not have the same spin.

 For better understanding let us have a look at an example.
 We can take the helium atom as a common example.
 The Helium atom has 2 electrons and they occupy the outermost shell with opposite spins.
 Here, we will see that the two electrons are in the 1s subshell where n = 1, l = 0, ml = 0 where n, l, and ml are the principal quantum number, orbital quantum number, and magnetic quantum number respectively.

 Now, both electrons will have different spins.
 One will be ml = -1/2 and the other will be +1/2.
-If we plot a diagram for the distribution, then the subshell of the helium atom will be represented with one up electron and one down electron.
+If we plot a diagram for the distribution, then the subshell of the helium atom will be represented with one up an electron and one down electron.
 Therefore, 1s subshell will have two electrons, which have opposite spins.

-Let us have a look at another example for the Pauli exclusion principle, if we take a hydrogen atom it consists of one electron, then it will have a 1s subshell with one up-spin electron(1s1).
-Moving forward, if we take up another atom such as Lithium it consists of 3 electrons, three electrons will be distributed in 2 subshells, first two electrons will be distributed among 1s (1s2) subshell as an up-down spin pain and 2s (2s2) subshell will have a single electron with up spin.
+Let us have a look at another example for the Pauli exclusion principle, if we take a hydrogen atom consisting of one electron, then it will have a 1s subshell with one up-spin electron(1s1).
+Moving forward, if we take up another atom such as Lithium it consists of 3 electrons, three electrons will be distributed in 2 subshells, first, two electrons will be distributed among 1s (1s2) subshell as an up-down spin pain and 2s (2s2) subshell will have a single electron with up spin.
 The distributions can be clearly understood if we draw the diagram as given below.

 These are a few examples of how Pauli’s exclusion principle is used.
-Pauli’s exclusion principle plays an important role in atoms physics as the arrangement of electrons is one of the important parts of the atomic structures.
+Pauli’s exclusion principle plays an important role in atom physics as the arrangement of electrons is one of the important parts of the atomic structures.
 In advanced physics, the Pauli exclusion principle is one of the most basic observations of nature.
 When we try to calculate the probability of the electron in any given state, we need to write the wavefunctions.
 So, the particles of half-integer spin must have antisymmetric wavefunctions and particles with integer spin must have symmetric wave functions.